fermyon/developer/content/spin/v2/triggers.md

 ### Cron Trigger Expressions

 The expression is based on the crontab (cron table) syntax whereby each line is made up of 7 fields that represent the time to execute.
-Let's look at a time-based workload inside a Rust application:

 ```bash
 #  ┌──────────── sec (0–59)